-The headlines are everywhere: 60 is the New Sexy, 50 is the New 30, 70 is the New 50.
+The headlines are everywhere: 60 is the New Sexy, 50 is the New 30, and 70 is the New 50.
 It doesn’t take a genius to figure out everyone wants to feel sexy and attractive.
 But society has been telling women for…well, forever, that after 35 or maybe 40, we’re no longer worthy of attention.
 After 50, we are most definitely on the proverbial shelf.
 Not even a decent shelf.
-I’m talking about the shelf at the back of the pantry where things like that 5-year old can of cranberry sauce sit covered in dust.
+I’m talking about the shelf at the back of the pantry where things like that 5-year-old can of cranberry sauce sit covered in dust.

-Women over 50 make no bones about the effort they put into looking sexy and attractive, or the procedures they undergo to put mother nature in her place.
+Women over 50 make no bones about the effort they put into looking sexy and attractive or the procedures they undergo to put mother nature in her place.
 Some even share before and after photos on Instagram.
-Even I posted a photo of myself with layers of foil folded into my hair.
+Even I posted a picture of myself with layers of foil folded into my hair.
 My mother would kill me if she knew I shared my highlights with the world.

 I noticed a while back that friends of mine were showing up at happy hour with impossibly long, beautiful lashes.
 Since I never notice things like this, I knew something was up.
-They filled me in on the eyelash extension trend and I have since been paying attention.
-They are everywhere and on women of all ages who are willing and able to invest in the once or twice a month ritual.
+They filled me in on the eyelash extension trend, and I have since been paying attention.
+They are everywhere and on women of all ages who are willing and able to invest in the once or twice-a-month ritual.
 If you look in the mirror and wonder what you can do about looking so exhausted, washed out, or just blah, eyelash extensions are a real confidence booster.
 Don’t want to commit to extensions?
 Try these tips.

-Many of the women I know polish their hands, feet, bodies and faces.
-They whiten their teeth and apply spray or self tanner regularly.
+Many of the women I know polish their hands, feet, bodies, and faces.
+They whiten their teeth and apply spray or self-tanner regularly.
 They purchase sexy lingerie and are confident enough to assess the latest fashion trends and apply only what works for them.
 No more going whole hog into something just because a designer or magazine tells them they must.
 (I’m looking at you, embroidered bomber jacket.)

 Women “of a certain age” are savvy enough to know there is a power that comes with physical confidence.
-We know now that there are more benefits to spending time at the gym than just checking that box for our doctor – or checking out that cute guy on the stair stepper.
+We now know there are more benefits to spending time at the gym than just checking that box for our doctor – or checking out that cute guy on the stair stepper.
 It goes beyond physical health and speaks to our mental wellness.

 Many empty nesters have found a return to playful affection and sensuality.
-Where it was once challenging to be in the mood after the requirements that a job and family placed on you day-in and day-out; sharing some quiet space without interruptions, listening to music and actually talking to each other again has resulted in a significant boon in the romance department.
+Where it was once challenging to be in the mood after the requirements that a job and family placed on you day in and day out, sharing some quiet space without interruptions, listening to music, and actually talking to each other again has resulted in a significant boon in the romance department.

 There are multiple online dating services that cater to mature adults.
 I know women who are juggling more dating partners now than they did in their 20s – and enjoying every minute of it.
-At this point in life, smart women know what they want from a partner – in bed and out, and they aren’t interested in compromising.
+At this point in life, intelligent women know what they want from a partner – in bed and out, and they aren’t interested in compromising.